 Talk quantity (the number of calls every salesperson makes)

-Call results (the number of unanswered calls or conversations that lead towards a specific sales funnel)
+Call results (the number of unanswered calls or conversations that lead toward a specific sales funnel)

-Assess the information in the call report to get insights into individual performances or compare them with market benchmarks.
+Assess the information in the call tracking tool to help clients turn call leads into customers, get insights into individual sales performance reports, or compare them with market benchmarks.

-Start Your Free Trial Today!7 Strategies to Manage Your CRM Reports
+7 Strategies To Manage Your Custom CRM Reports

-Here are seven strategies to manage your CRM reports.
+Here are seven strategies to manage your essential CRM reports.

 1. Connect All Your Client’s Metrics in One Place

-With over 75 integrations, it’s quick and easy to connect all of your client’s metrics in one place.
-There’s no need to create a separate report just for their CRM data and another for their campaign results.
+With over 80 integrations, it’s quick and easy to connect all of your client’s key metrics in one place, including their CRM software.
+There’s no need to create a separate CRM report just for their specific CRM data and another for their campaign results.
 Combine everything in one centralized place to save you and your client’s time.

-There are a few ways your team can benefit from creating internal dashboards.
-For example, keep track of clients that need additional services (think upselling opportunities) or monitor internal agency goals to better understand the ins and outs of your digital marketing activities (think cost, revenue, etc.).
+There are a few ways your team benefits from creating internal dashboards.
+For example, keep track of clients that need additional services (think upselling opportunities) or monitor internal agency goals to better understand the ins and outs of your digital marketing activities (think about cost, how much revenue, etc.).
 Manage your agency in the most scalable way possible with software that lets you keep track of all your client’s campaigns in one place.

 Here are just a few of the 15 dashboard templates available to get you started.
-Plus there is a dedicated reporting dashboard for each of the 75+ built-in platform integrations.
+Plus, there is a dedicated reporting dashboard for each of the 80+ built-in platform integrations.

 3. Give Clients a Login to Their CRM Dashboard

-Instead of clients calling your team every time they have a question about their CRM data, give them access to their live dashboard.
+Instead of clients calling your team every time they have a question, give them access to their live dashboard.
 Streamline your everyday workflow by creating client and user accounts and choose exactly what you want to share with them.
-Or, try out our API feature and create your own custom login page right from your agency’s website.
+Or, try out the API feature and create your own custom login page right from your agency’s website.

-Create custom marketing dashboards that combine your client’s CRM data with their other campaign metrics.
-For example, creating a custom metric for their ROAS from a Facebook campaign, or the number of conversions across multiple platforms is a great way to connect their entire digital marketing goals to their CRM metrics and overall refined sales report.
+Create custom marketing dashboards that combine your client’s CRM metrics with their other sales and marketing campaigns.
+For example, creating a custom metric for their ROAS from a Facebook campaign or the conversion rates across multiple platforms is a great way to connect their entire digital marketing goals to their CRM metrics and overall refined sales report or live marketing dashboard.

 Tracking goals in your report ensures everyone is on the same page.
 It gives an opportunity for you to revisit your client’s goals on a regular basis and see how things are progressing so you make any necessary adjustments.
-It’s also a great idea to highlight future plans for any upcoming marketing campaigns.
+It’s also a great idea to highlight future plans for any upcoming campaigns or strategies.
 One of the best ways to tell a story with AgencyAnalytics is to add annotations and goals to your charts.

-Creating goals helps fill up your client’s sales pipeline while managing their campaign performance goals–without the weekly activity of pulling and extracting data into Google Sheets.
+Creating goals helps fill up your client’s sales pipeline while managing their campaign performance goals–without the weekly activity of pulling and extracting all the data into Google Sheets.

 6. Visualize Data for Storytelling